Published: 4 April 2018

 The students said that the session had greatly improved their understanding of discrimination and how the Board could help them.
 Teachers also mentioned the benefit of hearing about the students' experiences.

-Below: An Anti-Discrimination Board staff member spoke about the Board's services.
+Below: An Anti-Discrimination NSW staff member spoke about our services.